jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 It looks like it's not possible to prove the God's existence using the [modern scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
+This is because God, if exists, is not an object among other objects or a force among other forces.
+It's something totally different and external to the observable world.
 Is it then reasonable to think that God exists?
-Or is it just blind faith without any evidence?
+Are there some arguments or reasons for God's existence?
+Or is it just blind faith without any type of evidence?

-# Why even bother?

-Question whether God exists is probably the most important question because it affects one's view of the world.
-If taken seriously if defines how one lives.

-# How can one approach this question
+How can one approach this question:

 1. ~~Blind faith~~
 2. Historical arguments
 3. Philosophical arguments
+4. Reasonable theists
-4. Faith
+5. Faith

-# Strength of evidence

-[Fields of study](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) by the strength of evidence they can provide *on average*:
+Fields of study by the [strength of evidence](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) they can provide on average:

 ```
 Math & Logic > Science > History > Most Philosophy